Evaluating Simplification Algorithms for Interpretability of Time Series Classification: Introduction

-We introduce metrics to evaluate the use of algorithms computing simplified time series in the context of interpretability of a TSC, a Time Series Classifier.
-Such simplification algorithms are important because time series data, in contrast to text and image data, are not intuitively understandable to humans.
-These metrics are related to the \emph{complexity} of the simplifications produced by the algorithms - how many segments they contain as a percentage of the original - and to their \emph{loyalty} - how likely they are to maintain the classification of the original time series.
-We employ these metrics to evaluate four distinct simplification algorithms, across several TSC algorithms and across datasets of varying characteristics, from seasonal or stationary to short or long.
+We introduce metrics to evaluate the use of algorithms computing simplified time series in the context of interpretability of a TSC.
+This addresses the key challenge that time series data, in contrast to text and image data, are not intuitively understandable to humans.
+These metrics are related to the \emph{complexity} of the simplifications produced by the algorithms - how many data points they maintain as a percentage of the original - and to their \emph{loyalty} - how likely they are to maintain the classification of the original time series.
+We first employ these metrics to theoretically and experimentally evaluate four distinct simplification algorithms, across several TSC algorithms and across datasets of varying characteristics, from seasonal or stationary to short or long.
+We also employ the metrics in a practical setting, doing a quantitative user evaluation, thereby meeting a demand from the XAI research community \citep{Delaney, Theissler, wang2023gam}, to measure how simplifications increases the understanding that the user has of the black box classification.
+Using the taxonomy of interpretability evaluation from \citep{doshi2017towards}, what we do is a Human-Grounded Evaluation with Forward Simulation, to evaluate if simplifications are better than full time series, when using prototypes to teach the classification used by a TSC.